-When seven-month-old Minhaj Gedi Farah was admitted to the International Rescue Committee’s hospital in the Dadaab refugee complex in July, he was dying.
+When seven-month-old Minhaj Gedi Farah was admitted to the International Rescue Committee’s hospital in the Dadaab refugee complex in Kenya in July 2011, he was dying.

-Minhaj’s emaciated little body was shown in media throughout the world.
+Images of Minhaj’s emaciated little body were shown in media throughout the world.
 He came to signify the plight of thousands of refugee children fleeing famine-devastated Somalia.

 After three life-saving blood transfusions and intensive feeding with Plumpy’nut, a vitamin-enriched peanut paste, Minhaj reached 4.1kgs (9.03 pounds) and was released from the hospital.
 He was then treated for tuberculosis in an IRC outpatient program.

-Today, three months after he was released, Minhaj is unrecognizable.
-His mother, Assiyah Dagane Osman, recently brought the plump-cheeked baby back to the hospital’s malnutrition unit to visit the IRC doctors and nurses who had saved his life.
+Less than three months after he was released, Minhaj was unrecognizable.
+His mother, Assiyah Dagane Osman, brought the plump-cheeked baby back to the hospital’s malnutrition unit to visit the IRC doctors and nurses who had saved his life.
 She was overjoyed and extremely grateful.

 “I am very happy with the treatment he received,” she told them.
 “He is doing very well.”